 102B Shaffer Art Building, 315-443-4613, firstname.lastname@example.org

 The School of Art is an accredited institutional member of the National Association of Schools of Art, has a long tradition of offering students the opportunity to develop their artistic talents and obtain a broad liberal arts education.
-Students learn from faculty members who are not only teachers, but also practicing artists and designers, with work in major museums, international exhibitions, and professional commercial venues.
-In addition, the school works in cooperation with the SU Art Galleries, Syracuse University Library’s Special Collections Resource Center; LightWork; and the Sue Ann Genet Costume Collection.
+Students learn from faculty members who are not only teachers, but also practicing artists with work in major museums, international exhibitions, and professional commercial venues.
+The school offers programs of study at the undergraduate and graduate levels.
+In addition, the school works in cooperation with the SU Art Galleries, Syracuse University Library’s Special Collections Resource Center; LightWork; and the Everson Museum of Art.

 As a professional school within a major university, the School of Art offers a wealth of academic resources and endless opportunities and activities.
-Students are actively involved in mastering their chosen discipline and receive a liberal education that is integral to the development of artists and designers.
+Students are actively involved in mastering their chosen discipline and receive a liberal education that is integral to the development of the professional artist and creative leader.
 They have one-on-one interaction with the school’s active, professional faculty and numerous visiting artists.

 The School of Art has a tradition of excellence that goes back more than 130 years; in fact, Syracuse University was the first university in the country to grant a bachelor of fine arts (B.F.A.) degree.
 The School offers 3 majors that lead to a B.F.A. degree: Art Education, Illustration, and Studio Arts.
 It also offers a program leading to a B.S.
 (Bachelor of Science) degree in Studio Arts.

 The School of Art offers an exciting, energetic culture of students who are encouraged to cross conventional boundaries with their work.
 They are motivated, curious, and committed to artistic growth.
 Curricula are designed to allow students to take classes within the larger University, which gives students exposure to the liberal arts as well as courses in business and entrepreneurship.